BcnRust/devbcn-workshop/docs/src/backend/07_connecting_the_database.md

 There are a couple of things going on here, so let's break it down.

 First of all, it's worth noticing that **we changed the return type** of the function to `String`.
-This obbeys to two different reasons:
+This is for two different reasons:

 1. We don't want our endpoint to fail.
 If the query fails, we will have to return an error message as a `String`.
 1. We need that return to be a `String` because the version of the database will come to us as a `String`.